 Differentiating instruction is one of the greatest challenges for self-contained classroom teachers.
 Gone are the days of whole group lessons, and assigning the same activities to the entire class.
 We now teach in a student-centered environment where personalized learning is key.

 Fortunately, our students are more engaged and successful than with the former instructional model.
 Unfortunately, teachers often feel swamped by the prep, coordination, and organization required to maintain quality differentiation.
-The key to keeping overwhelm at bay is the use of consistent routines and frameworks like math workshop, daily 5, reader’s workshop, and writer’s workshop throughout the day.
+The key to keeping the overwhelm at bay is using consistent routines and frameworks like Math Workshop throughout the day.

 - M.A.T.H. practice time (40 minutes)